FeynGrav : FeynCalc extension for gravity amplitudes

 Here $\kappa$ is related with the Newton constant $G_N$ as follows:

 Expression \eqref{The_perturbative_expansion} is exact and does not contain terms of higher orders in $\kappa$.
-Other geometric quantities, for instance, $\sqrt{-g}$, $g^{\mu\nu}$, $\Gamma^\alpha_{\mu\nu}$, are infinite series in $\kappa$.
-Consequently, an action of a gravity theory within the perturbative effective gravity contains an infinite number of terms.
+Other geometric quantities, for instance, $\sqrt{-g}$ and $g^{\mu\nu}$, are infinite series in $\kappa$.
+The tensor framework defined further is designed to make the tensor structure of such expansions explicit.